-Tutorial VII - NumPy and Pandas for Scientific Computing
+Tutorial VII - NumPy for Scientific Computing

 Programming with Python